Study in China Q&A

 Most popular Chinese dishes: Chow Mein, Sweet and Sour Pork,Gong Bao Chicken, Ma Po Tofu, Wontons, Dumplings, Peking Roasted Duck & Spring Rolls

 Yes you can!
 There is always a way out!
 Although the old generation can hardly understand any English, young people, especially students, speak more or less some English.
-In large cities of China, it’s fairly easy to make Chinese friends as some Chinese people also want to improve their English by making foreign friends.
+In large cities of China (like Beijing, Shanghai and Shenzhen), it’s fairly easy to make Chinese friends as some Chinese people also want to improve their English by making foreign friends.
 Therefore, when you are in trouble, you will always find a friend to help you out.